AndrewBertoli/Natural-Experiments/BalancePlot_Info.md

 Point.Color:	The color of the points that will be plotted.

-Other.Tests:	A vector with the names of other tests to be included, such as Permutation.Test.
+Other.Tests:	A vector with the names of other tests to be included, such as PermutationTest.
 The functions for these tests must be loaded into R's gloval enviorment.
 The functions should take a treatment and control group as the first two arguments and return a p-value.

 pch:	A vector specifying the style of the points for the additional tests.